Maungawhau railway station

-Maungawhau railway station, formerly known as Mount Eden railway station, is a Western Line station of the Auckland railway network in the Auckland suburb of Mount Eden in New Zealand.
-The station has been closed since 2020 and is currently undergoing an extensive reconstruction as part of the wider work on the City Rail Link.
-The station is due to reopen to the public in 2026.
+Maungawhau railway station, formerly known as Mount Eden railway station, is a railway station of the Auckland railway network in the Auckland suburb of Mount Eden in New Zealand.
+The station was closed between 2020 and 2026 to undergo an extensive reconstruction as part of the wider work on the City Rail Link.

-The reconstruction work is adding another island platform on the City Rail Link line toward Karanga-a-Hape railway station in addition to upgrading existing island platform on the line towards Grafton station.
-The station was reached via a footbridge from Mount Eden Road or from the level crossing between Ngahura Street and Fenton Street.
+Originally a station on the North Auckland Line (NAL), it became a junction station with the North Island Main Trunk (NIMT) following the construction of the CRL tunnels.
+The East Link line lies entirely within the station limits, connecting the NIMT to the NAL in the eastward direction.
+The reconstruction work added another island platform on the NIMT.